Everything you need to know about having a wedding on and off the beach.

 Is there a list of public beach accesses?

 Yes.
-To view a map that lists South Walton’s public beach accesses, please visit the Beach and Bay Access page of the website.
+To view a map that lists South Walton’s public beach accesses, please visit our Beach and Bay Access page.

 Do I need a special permit to have my wedding on the beach?